-Highlight the box beside Sensitivity and press the 🗗 button.
+Highlight the box beside Sensitivity and press the button.
 You will be able to select from 1 (low sensitivity) to 5 (high sensitivity).

 Highlight the box beside Min.
-Blocks and press the 🖃 button.
+Blocks and press the $\odot$ button.
 You will be able to set the number of sensor blocks that must be activated.
-Setting the Min Blocks will only be available if Motion Search is selected.

-Once you set your desired search conditions, highlight Search and press the 🗗 button to display the search results in the Motion Search screen.
+Once you set your desired search conditions, highlight Search and press the 0 button to display the search results in the Motion Search screen.
 Selecting Cancel exits the screen without saving the changes.